imagopole/omero-csv-tools/INSTALL.md

 - As above, unpack the distribution (either standalone or with dependencies).

-- Run `csv-annotation-tool-cli.sh` for usage arguments.
+- Run `cd bin && ./csv-annotation-tool-cli.sh` for usage arguments.

 # Miscellaneous